 Tip: Stay within your budget when shopping for toilets, but be willing to spend more if needed for quality toilet must-haves like effective flushing power or water efficiency.

 Before you shop for the best toilets for your family, determine how much space you have to install it.
 The most important of these measurements is the distance between the floor drain and the wall, called the rough-in.
-The standard rough-in dimensions for toilets is 12-inches, but a distance of 10- or 14-inches is occasionally found in small bathrooms or older homes.
+The standard rough-in dimensions for toilets is 12-inches.
+A distance of 10-inches or 14-inches is occasionally found in small bathrooms or older homes.

 Determine your bathroom's rough-in by measuring from the wall behind the toilet to the middle of the bolts on the base of the toilet.

 You can also measure from the rear wall to help determine the best toilet bowl shape for your space, since the dimensions of a toilet bowl will differ based on their shape.

 - Elongated toilet bowls measure up to 31-inches from the wall behind the toilet to the front of the bowl.
 Elongated bowls provide greater comfort while seated.

 - Round toilet bowls extend up to 28-inches from the wall.

 Round bowls require less space, making them a good toilet for small bathrooms.Round bowls require less space, making them a good toilet for small bathrooms.

 Toilet seats are made to fit both toilet bowl shapes, so you’ll find two main toilet seat types: elongated toilet seats and round toilet seats.
 The first step to choosing a seat is finding one that matches the shape and size of your toilet.
 However, both types of toilet seats can have special features.